YellowJacketLinux/LFS/README.md

 If I had an installer now, that file would thus contain:

     Yellow Jacket GNU/Linux 6.1 (GLibC 2.37)

+### Kernel Package

+YJL will provide vanilla kernel packages (I do not intend to provide patched kernels) but I also hope to create a system by which a user can download GPG signed kernel configuration files tailored to their hardware (say, a particular NUC series) and the GPG kernel source and build customized kernel packages on their system with little technical experience required.

+### The Philosophy

+When a given LTS kernel provides what a user needs, that user should not have to upgrade their install to a completely new version that may do things quite differently (like the SystemV to SystemD init upgrade, X11 to Wayland, etc.) just to have a system that has modern libraries and programs.

+An upgrade of YJL to a newer LTS kernel does not mean there will be major structural updates to how YJL works, but if there are, that is when they will happen.

+Of course a user can install a newer kernel (even non-LTS) if they so choose and/or need features of a newer kernel but do not want the structural changes of a newer YJL.

 GNU C Library (GLibC)